arXiv/arxiv-docs/source/help/ancillary_files.md

 -   Workbooks and spreadsheets

 arXiv accepts ancillary material only in support of research articles submitted.
-Note that tex files should not be included in this directory.
+Note that *tex files you expect to be compiled must not be included in this directory* -- for how to add source that should be compiled, see the [tex submission help page](submit_tex.html#autoignore).
 Additionally, no pointers inside your codebase should reference this directory (it will change upon announcement, and any linking may be lost).
 Full text placed in the ancillary directory will *not* be indexed in searches.
 For information on submitting supplemental text that can be indexed, please see [this tex help page](submit_tex.md#autoignore).

 Submission of ancillary files
 -----------------------------